saltsystemslab/abseil-cpp/README.md

 	3. When not used with ABSL_ZOMBIE_DEAMORTIZED, will find consecutive clusters, rebuild that cluster until the entire hash table is rehashed.
 6. ABSL_ZOMBIE_REBUILD_PUSH_TOMBSTONES
 	1. Requires ABSL_LINEAR_PROBING
+        2. Will rebuild by pushing tombstones.
-	2. (Does not work with deamortized, not implemented)
+	3. (Does not work with deamortized, not implemented)

 ## ABSL Variants

+Each of the variants here are also defined in [CMakeLists.txt](https://github.com/saltsystemslab/GRHT/blob/master/CMakeLists.txt#L70) of the GRHT project.

 1. ABSL (-DABSL_ZOMBIE)
 	1. Quadratic Probing.